 Since 2011, the Academic Integrity Code has given students major responsibility for the OU community’s academic integrity system.
 The responsible student organization is the Integrity Council.
 Its official duties include chairing academic misconduct hearings, conducting investigations for reported acts of academic misconduct, reviewing actual academic misconduct cases and recommending sanctions, and serving as peer educators in integrity training for students who have violated the Academic Integrity Code.
 The Integrity Council website is http://integrity.ou.edu.
 The Office of Academic Integrity Programs (OAIP) supports and advises the Integrity Council.
-OAIP offices are currently located on the third floor of Carnegie.
+OAIP offices are currently located on the third floor of Carnegie, on the North Oval.
 The main functions of this office are to promote academic integrity on campus, manage the academic misconduct system, and advise the Integrity Council.

 What is academic misconduct?

 Academic misconduct is any act which improperly affects the evaluation of a student’s academic performance or achievement.
 Misconduct occurs whenever a student’s act or omission would have such an improper effect and when the student either knows or reasonably should know that the act constitutes misconduct.
 “I didn’t mean to” is never an excuse for academic misconduct.
 Discussed below are some common examples of misconduct.

 - CHEATING AND UNAUTHORIZED MATERIAL ON EXAMINATIONS AND OTHER ASSIGNMENTS